BlissRoms-x86/platform_vendor_branding/README.md

 #### Step 6:

+Prepare your branding changes:

+ - default wallpaper: Place default_wallpaper.png in branding/wallpaper/ replacing the file there already
+ - bootanimation: Place a bootanimation.tar of your bootanimation frames in branding/bootanimation/

+When lunch is triggered, it will copy your branding files over to the proper overlays or package them in the build phase.

+#### Step 7:

 After patches apply successfully, you can use the following command to start a clean build:

 	$ build-x86